Excelsior2021/veg-meals/README.md

 # VegMeals
-A representation of a food ordering app developed with React.js.
+A representation of a food ordering app developed with React and Google's Firebase.

 The items available for order are fetched from a database.